fantaye-1/Babysitter-Kata/README.md

  * Run as > run on server > Finsh > Ok
  * That will open a web page with http://localhost:8080/Babysitter/

-3 Alternatively,  CLI and If you have maven installed in your matchin, Make sure to be in the project root directory that contain pom file.
+3 Alternatively,  CLI and If you have maven installed in your computor, Make sure to be in the project root directory that contain pom file.
 * run the command:
 >mvn projectname